-These meatballs are a compilation of many, many meatball recipes to finally achieve what I was looking for...
+This beef meatball recipe is a compilation of many, many meatball recipes to finally achieve what I was looking for...
 Meatball Nirvana!
 Cover with your favorite red sauce and serve with pasta or in crusty garlic bread rolls.

-These meatballs are a compilation of many, many meatball recipes to finally achieve what I was looking for...
+This beef meatball recipe is a compilation of many, many meatball recipes to finally achieve what I was looking for...
 Meatball Nirvana!
 Cover with your favorite red sauce and serve with pasta or in crusty garlic bread rolls.

 If you want to try bringing this to an even better state of Nirvana: Use only 1/2 lb of beef and add 1/2 pound of ground pork.
 Also replace skim milk with 1/2 a cup of ricotta cheese.
 I think you'll find you'll have some moister more flavorful meatballs.Read More